lsst-tstn/tstn-023/index.rst

 If all the data is written in the same partition, it means the data reader **on both** applications receives and must handle both telemetry and commands, see left-hand panel on :numref:`fig-partition`.
 On the other hand, if telemetry and commands are placed in two different partitions, the data reader from the first component (that publishes telemetry) would not receive the data the component itself publish (right-hand panel on :numref:`fig-partition`).
-Overall, this feature allows DDS to optimize the data transfer between readers and writers minimizing the load on applications and daemons.
+Overall, this feature allows DDS to optimize the data transfer between readers and writers minimizing the load on :ref:`applications and daemons <DDS-Communication-Architecture>`.

 .. figure:: /_static/Partition.png
    :name: fig-partition